-- 1. Looked After Children. - 2.
-Siblings of children already in the school. - 3.
-Children residing within the community of Merlins Bridge. - 4.
+- 1. Current and former Looked After Children (children who are looked after by a Local Authority in accordance with Section 22 of the Children Act 1989). - 2.
+Siblings of children already in the school at the time of admission.
+This will include any full, half or step brothers or sisters or adopted or fostered child living at the same address as a child already in the school. - 3.
+Children residing within the community of Merlins Bridge.
+(Please see map at end of this document which may be used as a guide.) - 4.
 Children of practising members of the Church in Wales (application to be supported by a statement from their Parish Priest). - 5.
 Children of parents of other Christian denominations who wish their child to have a church school education (application to be supported by a statement from their Faith Leader). - 6.
-Children of parents of other faiths who wish their child to have an Anglican Church school education. - 7.
-Children of parents who wish their child to attend St. Mark's School.
+Children of parents of other faiths who wish their child to have an Anglican Church school education.